vuejs/v2.vuejs.org/src/guide/comparison.md

 For large applications, both Vue and React offer robust routing solutions.
 The React community has also been very innovative in terms of state management solutions (e.g. Flux/Redux).
 These state management patterns and [even Redux itself](https://github.com/egoist/revue) can be easily integrated into Vue applications.
 In fact, Vue has even taken this model a step further with [Vuex](https://github.com/vuejs/vuex), an Elm-inspired state management solution that integrates deeply into Vue that we think offers a superior development experience.

 Another important difference between these offerings is that Vue's companion libraries for state management and routing (among [other concerns](https://github.com/vuejs)) are all officially supported and kept up-to-date with the core library.
-React instead chooses to leave these concerns to the community, creating to a more fragmented ecosystem.
+React instead chooses to leave these concerns to the community, creating a more fragmented ecosystem.

 Finally, Vue offers a [CLI project generator](https://github.com/vuejs/vue-cli) that makes is trivially easy to start a new project using your choice of build system, including [Webpack](github.com/vuejs-templates/webpack), [Browserify](github.com/vuejs-templates/browserify), [SystemJS](https://github.com/vuejs-templates/systemjs) - or even [no build system](https://github.com/vuejs-templates/simple).
 React is also making strides in this area with [create-react-app](https://github.com/facebookincubator/create-react-app), but it currently has a few limitations:

 - It does not allow any configuration during project generation, while Vue's project templates allow Yeoman-like customization.
 - It only offers a single template that assumes you're building a single-page application, while Vue offers a wide variety of templates for various purposes and build systems.
-- It cannot generate projects from user-built templates, which is especially important for enterprise environments with pre-established conventions.
+- It cannot generate projects from user-built templates, which can be especially useful for enterprise environments with pre-established conventions.

-It's important to note though that many of these limitations are intentional design decisions and they do have their advantages.
+It's important to note though that many of these limitations are intentional design decisions made by the create-react-app team and they do have their advantages.
+For example, as long your project's needs are very simple and you never need to "eject" to customize your build process, you'll be able to update it as a dependency.
 You can read more about the [differing philosophy here](https://github.com/facebookincubator/create-react-app#philosophy).
-One advantage is that as long your project's needs are very simple and you never need to "eject" to customize it, you'll be able to update your build process as a dependency.

 #### Scaling Down